zachwood0s/blog/_posts/2019-11-16-higher-order-functions.md

 ---
 layout: post
-title: "Higher Order Functions"
+title: "Higher-Order Functions"
 ---

-This is the second article in the functional programmin series.
+This is the second article in the functional programming series.

 - [Functional Programming]({% link _posts/2019-11-15-intro-to-functiona.md %})
 - *Higher-Order Functions*